os.environ['ANTHROPIC_LOG'] = 'debug'

 To use tools, pass a list of them to Chat

-, and to force it to always answer using a tool, set tool_choice
+To force Claude to always answer using a tool, set tool_choice

-Now when we call that with our prompt, Claude doesn’t return the answer, but instead returns a tool_use
+to that function name.
+When Claude needs to use a tool, it doesn’t return the answer, but instead returns a tool_use

 r r